All About Beer in Oregon’s Tualatin Valley

 If you like malty, nutty beers, try browns, Scottish ales, and Belgian ales.

 If you like tart beers, try gose, tout saisons and sour beers.

 Guide to Our Breweries

-Some of the best breweries in Oregon can be found within mere minutes of each other in the Tualatin Valley.
-Here’s a sample of the valley’s innovated craft breweries.
+Some of the best breweries in Oregon can be found within mere minutes of each other in Tualatin Valley.
+Here’s a sample of our innovative craft breweries.

 Ambacht Brewing is the only brewery in Tualatin Valley that does NOT make an IPA.
 Ambacht is known for its innovative beers: organic beers using Belgian yeast and honey, resulting in tasty and unique beers.
 Among their innovations is a Matzobrau, made with matzah.
 Vertigo Brewing continues to amass a loyal following, with its flavorful rotation of year-round and seasonal beers.
 From blondes to reds, and, of course, IPAs, Vertigo brews a wide variety of craft beers at its brewing in Hillsboro.
 Its “Closer Pale Ale” is a seasonal tribute to the Hillsboro Hops baseball team.

-Located in downtown Forest Grove, two breweries have made a splash in the Oregon craft beer market.
+Two breweries in downtown Forest Grove have made a splash in the Oregon craft beer market.
 Waltz Brewing, Forest Grove’s first brewery, specializes in complex seasonal brews that range from smooth to hoppy.
 Ridgewalker Brewing‘s hop-forward American-style ales are delicious and refreshing.
 Try the Treewise IPA for a brew that presents a clean bitterness against notes of caramel and toffee.

 History, charm and luxury can be found in the many hotels and other lodging options that dot the landscape.
 Our hotels are close to Portland and have many urban amenities, but are only a fraction of the cost.
 Plus, parking is always free!